 Rasheed A. Malik is a senior policy analyst for Early Childhood Policy at American Progress.
 His work focuses on child care infrastructure and supply, the economic benefits of child care, and bias and discrimination in early childhood policy.
-Malik’s research has been cited by NPR, HLN, The Washington Post, Slate, CNNMoney, The Guardian, and Newsweek, among others.
+Malik’s research has been featured in or cited by Vox, The Washington Post, NPR, Slate, CNNBusiness, The Guardian, and Pacific Standard, among others.

 Prior to joining American Progress, Malik was a government affairs and communications associate for the Metropolitan Waterfront Alliance, an organization with the goal of making the New York Harbor a shared, resilient, and accessible resource for all New Yorkers.

 Malik holds a master’s degree in public policy from the Gerald R. Ford School of Public Policy at the University of Michigan and a bachelor’s degree in public affairs from Baruch College.
 He lives in Northern Virginia with his wife and two young children.